 Will this ever end?
 Yes.
-As a matter of fact, the water main job is slated to conclude in early May 2014.
-In addition, following the completion of the water main work, a new sewer main will be installed.
-Final restoration will follow the completion of the sewer main installation.
+As a matter of fact, the job is slated to conclude in July.
+Restoration will be completed in August.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.